-Local centre - Illustrative Plan
+Local Centre - Illustrative Plan

-7.5.3 Key Design Features
+7.5.2 Key Design Features

-- 1 A collection of buildings grouped around a central landscaped courtyard creating a sheltered environment. - Architectural form should read as a contemporary interpretation of traditional farmstead clusters with individual buildings being distinct but coming together as a coherent whole. - 3 Community hall centrally located on site with internal link to cafe so that it can serve community events. - 4 Cafe fronting onto courtyard space with access to an attractive south-facing seating/dining area.
+- A collection of buildings grouped around a central landscaped courtyard creating a sheltered environment. - 2 Architectural form should read as a contemporary interpretation of traditional farmstead clusters with individual buildings being distinct but coming together as a coherent whole. - 3 Community hall with frontage onto the Primary Street creating good visibility/accessibility for everyone in the community. - 4 Farm shop and cafe with frontage onto Highmoor Lane (A643) to create visibility and attract passing trade, as well as frontage onto the sunny courtyard space, providing an attractive seating/dining area. - 5 Nursery Forest School.